 There's also the manga: For instance, V-Tamer has Alias 3 and Neo Saiba, all four, do Heel Face Turns.

-Used twice in Naruto's "Land of Waves" arc.
-Traitorous ninja Zabuza and his androgynous young henchman Haku, whom he habitually mistreats, have been hired by gangster Gato to stop the Land of Waves villagers from building a bridge that will be economically vital to their island.
+Used twice in the "Land of Waves" arc.
+Traitorous ninja Zabuza and his androgynous young henchman Haku, have been hired by gangster Gato to stop the Land of Waves villagers from building a bridge that will be economically vital to their island.
 Naruto and his friends are sent to make sure the bridge gets built.
 When Haku seems to kill Sasuke, Naruto swears revenge until he learns of Haku's tragic past, which calms him down (besides, Haku made sure that Sasuke is Not Quite Dead).
-Then, Haku does a Heroic Sacrifice to save Zabuza, and the rogue ninja's guilt over his abuse of his dead partner causes him to Freak Out; Zabuza switches sides, killing Gato before getting killed himself.
+Then, Haku does a Heroic Sacrifice to save Zabuza, and the rogue ninja's guilt over his abuse of his dead partner causes him to Freak Out!; Haku dies nobly and Zabuza is unfeeling about it, and Naruto in the middle of a freaking ninja battle, freaks out at him about how much Haku cared and how wrong this is, until the Demon of the Mist turns around slowly...and there are tears running down his cheeks.
+Subsequently Zabuza switches sides, killing Gato before getting killed himself.

 Zabuza: You talk too much...

 Twice in the "Land of Waves" arc, but far more frequently later.
-Hyuuga Neji, who is half-inspired by Naruto's (an obvious All-Loving Hero) victory into rethinking his fatalistic Jerk Ass-itude and goes on to claim that Naruto saved him.
-Or Gaara, who is so stunned by Naruto's empathy and suckerpunch, that he stops living to kill people and begins living to help people, enough to become the Kazekage!
+Hyuuga Neji, who is half-inspired by Naruto's (an obvious All-Loving Hero) victory into rethinking his fatalistic Jerkass-itude and goes on to claim that Naruto saved him (Guy and Lee were also important to the change).
+Or Gaara, who is so stunned by Naruto's empathy and suckerpunch, that he stops living to kill people and begins living to help people, enough to become the Kazekage.

-To highlight it better, of the core cast of Z fighters from throughout DBZ, Goku himself had been sent to Earth initially to depopulate it as a mindless ape, Yamcha was a bandit who tried to rob Goku when they met, Krillin was The Rival for Master Roshi's attention, Tien and Chaozu were students of the Crane Hermit, a wicked rival to Master Roshi, Piccolo was the son/reincarnation of Evil Overlord Old King Piccolo to fulfill his ambition, Vegeta came to Earth solely to steal the Dragonballs and kill anyone who got in his way, and Android 18 was part of a duo who succeeded in devastating the planet in a Bad Future.
+To highlight it better, of the core cast of Z fighters from throughout DBZ, Goku himself had been sent to Earth initially to depopulate it as a mindless ape, Bulma shot Goku to kill (three consecutive times) out of self-defense when he accidentally moved in the path of her bike, Yamcha was a bandit who tried to rob Goku when they met, Krillin was The Rival for Master Roshi's attention, Tien and Chaozu were students of the Crane Hermit, a wicked rival to Master Roshi, Piccolo was the son/reincarnation of Evil Overlord King Piccolo out to avenge his father/former self's murder by Goku, Vegeta came to Earth solely to steal the Dragon Balls to wish for immortality, intending to kill anyone who got in his way, Androids 17 and 18 were rebellious punks who caused a Bad Future in Future Trunks' timeline, Majin Buu was a childlike pink blob monster who didn't even realize that causing death and destruction was bad until Mr. Satan set him straight, and Beerus was a malevolent god of destruction who planned on destroying the Earth unless he could fight a Worthy Opponent.

 Ayaka Steiger in Kurau Phantom Memory turns from the main bad chasing the protagonists to their biggest ally after discovering that her boss ordered the murder of her father.

-In Striker(s), four of the twelve Numbers and Agito.
+In StrikerS, seven of the twelve Numbers, Agito and Lutecia.

 Princess Tutu has several characters who follow this trope.
 In the first season, it's Fakir (sort of) and Edel.
 And towards the end of the series Rue discovers that the Raven is not her true father, and risks her life to save Mytho.